New filing schedule, unemployment updates from KDOL

 TOPEKA, Kan.
-(KSNT) — If you are filing for unemployment, there is new information about when you need to file.
+(KSNW) – If you are filing for unemployment, there is new information about when you need to file.

 The Kansas Department of Labor (KDOL) has updated their gating process.
 Starting immediately, if your last name begins with A-G you will file on Sunday, H-M file on Monday, N-S file on Tuesday and T-Z file on Wednesday.
 If you miss your filing day, anyone can file Thursday through Saturday.